supercollider/supercollider/README_BELA.md

 See [README.md](README.md) for the "real" SuperCollider readme.

-This file is Dan's and Marije's notes about compiling SC on [Bela (BeagleRT)](http://beaglert.cc/) platform.
+This file is Dan's and Marije's notes about compiling SC on [Bela](http://bela.io) platform.

 This branch `bela_hackery_v01` contains that plus other modifications to get the SC source code master branch building.
-The main addition in this branch is a **Xenomai/BeagleRT audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, and **plugins to access the analog and digital channels of the Bela-cape**
+The main addition in this branch is a **Xenomai/Bela audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, and **plugins to access the analog and digital channels of the Bela-cape**

 > *NOTE:* This guide assumes you have the [Bela image v0.1.0](https://github.com/BelaPlatform/bela-image/releases/tag/v0.1.0) (or higher).